-Pressure exerted by oil-producing states on individual European nuclear suppliers will maintain the potential for friction between the United States and other suppliers concerning nuclear export policy.

-Israel's sensitivity to Arab nuclear development will remain high, considerably higher than that of the US Government,
+- Pressure exerted by oil-producing states on individual European nuclear suppliers will maintain the potential for friction between the United States and other suppliers concerning nuclear export policy. - Israel's sensitivity to Arab nuclear development will remain high, considerably higher than that of the US Government.

-Israel's longer range missile development-and perceived US support for it-evidence of a growing anti-Soviet bias in the implementation of US nonproliferation policies.
+Moscow might also see in Israel's longer range missile development-and perceived US support for it-evidence of a growing anti-Soviet bias in the implementation of US nonproliferation policies.